wangwz-econ/EGM-2006EL/README.md

 Replication for Part 3 (Macro Specialization) in paper:

-The Method of Endogenous Gridpoints for Solving Dynamic Stochastic Optimization Problems - Economics Letter - 2006 (Part 3 Macro Specialization)
+The Method of Endogenous Gridpoints for Solving Dynamic Stochastic Optimization Problems - Economics Letter - 2006